 The Physical Therapist Assistant program is a limited-access program.
 A limited-access program is one in which both program admission and course registration are restricted to a certain number of students meeting predetermined criteria.
-Limited-access status is justified when student demand exceeds available resources or accreditation requirements (i.e., student/faculty ratios, instructional facilities and equipment, clinical sites) or the nature of the program calls for specific admission requirements.
-Limitedaccess programs have admissions processes and criteria beyond general college admissions.
-While any student meeting the minimum criteria is encouraged to apply, not all applicants may be accepted.
+Limited-access status is justified when student demand exceeds available resources or accreditation requirements (i.e., student/faculty ratios,

-- Be admitted to CF in good standing. - Grade of C or higher and 2.75 GPA or higher in required general education courses. - Completion of the PSB Health Occupations Reading Comprehension Aptitude Examination with 40th percentile rank or above on the reading comprehension portion.

-- Completion of 16 hours of observation in two different physical therapy settings: 8 hours in a long-term care/subacute care setting and 8 hours in an outpatient physical therapy setting. - A reflective journal on the observation experience.
+- Be admitted to CF in good standing. - Grade of C or higher and 2.75 GPA or higher in required general education courses. - Completion of the PSB Health Occupations Reading Comprehension Aptitude Examination with 40th percentile rank or above on the reading comprehension portion. - Completion of 16 hours of observation in two different physical therapy settings: 8 hours in a long-term care/subacute care setting and 8 hours in an outpatient physical therapy setting. - A reflective journal on the observation experience.